bdurand/ultra_settings/README.md

 ### Web UI

 There is a web UI available via a mountable Rack application.
 The UI will only expose the source of where settings are being loaded from.
-It will not show any of the setting values, but it's still highly advised to put it behind whatever authorization framework you application uses.
+For security reasons, it will not show any of the setting values.
+It is still highly advised to put it behind whatever authorization framework you application uses.

 ![Web UI](assets/web_ui.png)